renzhamin/zoomer/README.md

 # What is this
 This is for those doing online classes and the zoomer teachers are constantly changing the zoom link so you have to go to the classroom and fetch it for almost every class
-,maybe because they are dumb or they just dont care,most probably both.

 With this cli tool the link will be automatically fetched from your classroom